Working from home is amazing. It creates so much freedom in your personal life.

 When you’re working from home, it can be much easier to be distracted by things like social media and taking breaks.

 It can be amazing to be there for family.
 It can be very nice to have more room to breathe.
 However, staying focused can be difficult.
 There are so many distractions like watching tv, phone calls, social media, and other things going on in your home life.

 This can be even more difficult when you’re a parent.
 Family life can come in the middle of creating that distraction free environment.
-Your kids may interrupt your work phone calls.
+Your kids may interrupt your work phone calls or video calls.
 An unexpected family situation can throw off your work schedule.
-It’s necessary to learn how to accomodate for these unexpected circumstances.
+It’s necessary to learn how to accommodate for these unexpected circumstances.

 It’s important to learn how to stay focused while you’re building your work from home career.

 Here are some important things to know so you can have a distraction free environment.